Do you want to become a sustainable fashion advocate? Maybe you’re considering building your first capsule wardrobe?

-Do you want to become a sustainable fashion advocate?
-Maybe you’re considering building your first capsule wardrobe?** > > In these situations, borrowing or renting is the most sustainable > alternative to buying because you won’t be responsible for the emissions > that come with the production of new clothes. > > You’ll take something that already exists and after you use it, it will go > on to other women to give them joy.
-Plus, they won’t take any space in your > closet and the cost-per-wear of renting is way lower than that of buying if > you’re not planning on using the item more than once or twice. > > 7.
-Shop your closet
+In these situations, renting (or borrowing) is the most sustainable alternative to buying because you won’t be responsible for the emissions that come with the production of new clothes.

+You’ll take something that already exists and after you use it, it will go on to make other women happy.
+Plus, they won’t take any space in your closet and the cost-per-wear of renting is one of those things that make your credit card smile.

+7. Shop your closet